How To Increase Your Online Course Bookings Using Email

 Thinking of buying a list of email addresses?

 For starters, those emails are likely worthless.
 Either these are dead addresses or you’ll be marketing courses to people who have little to no interest in the training you provide.
 Oh, and it’s an absolute no-no when it comes to the GDPR.
+One of the biggest drawbacks of spamming to the masses is that it could also get your email server blacklisted.
+Yikes.

 This becomes your ready-made audience, eager to hear more.
 You can then nurture those relationships, segment your audience by demographics, and tailor your emails to what appeals to them.